-Troubleshoot camera issues as described in this section.
-If this Troubleshooting Guide does not resolve the problem, take the camera to the nearest Canon Service Center.
+If a problem occurs with the camera, first refer to this Troubleshooting Guide.
+If this Troubleshooting Guide does not resolve the problem, contact your dealer or nearest Canon Service Center.

 The battery does not charge.

 - If the battery's remaining capacity () is 94% or higher, the battery will not be charged.

 - Do not use any battery packs other than a genuine Canon Battery Pack LP-E17.